-The written exam is presented as a full day exam, broken into two parts, morning and afternoon of the same day, with lunch as the only scheduled break.
-Candidates may take brief breaks, accompanied by an exam proctor, during the exam.
-All exam materials will remain in the exam room.
+The written exam is administered by computerized live remote proctoring by Prolydian.
+The written exam is a full day exam, broken into two parts, morning and afternoon of the same day, with lunch as the only scheduled break.
+Candidates may take timed breaks with notification to the proctor during the exam.

-The performance exam is scheduled based on room availability.
-Your scheduled time for this section of the exam may take place any time between 8:00 AM and 5:00 PM all during the three day exam window.
-Candidates taking only the performance exam and not the written exam may have a time scheduled when other candidates are sitting for the written exam.
+The performance exam is administered by on site examination scored by two associate examiners.
+Your scheduled time for this section of the exam may take place any time between 8:00 AM and 5:00 PM on the day of the examination.
+You will be notified of the time of your practical examination and the time to present for registration for the practical examination.